Properties and Composition of Monel 400

 Standard Composition of Monel 400

-Monel alloy 400 is composed of between 28 and 34 percent copper and 63 percent (minimum) nickel.
-Manganese, iron and silicon are also present in smaller amounts.
+Monel alloy 400 is composed of between 29 and 34 percent copper and a minimum of 63 percent nickel.
+Manganese, iron, and silicon also are present in smaller amounts.
 The following describes the standard composition of Monel 400:

 Properties of Nickel-Copper Alloy Monel 400